2KAbhishek/exercism.nvim/README.md

 </div>

-exercism.nvim is a neovim plugin that allows neovim users to `<action>`.
+exercism.nvim is a neovim plugin that integrates exercism.io into your neovim workflow.

 ## ✨ Features